MikeR94/CI-Project-Portfolio-4/README.md

 * [Virutal Environment](https://docs.python.org/3/library/venv.html) - Used to create a virtual environment
 * [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) - Used to generate a .dot file for all apps and models
 * [dreampuf](https://dreampuf.github.io/GraphvizOnline/) - Used to present the .dot file in the form of a database diagram
+* [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) - Used to add "Food with a smile" to golden menu stand image

 # Libraries